-Year in Brief 2019-20
+Year in Brief 2020-21

-- We finalised 95% of complaints within 3 months. - Since 2007, we have: - Decreased the age of complaints from 173 days to 47 days; and - o Reduced the cost of resolving complaints by 37%. - 100% of our recommendations were accepted for the thirteenth consecutive year. - We received: - o 31 investigable child deaths; - o 15 reviewable family and domestic violence fatalities; and - o Made 16 recommendations about ways to prevent or reduce these deaths and fatalities.
+- We finalised 96% of complaints within 3 months. - Since 2007, we have: - Decreased the age of complaints from 173 days to 45 days; and - o Reduced the cost of resolving complaints by 36%. - 100% of our recommendations were accepted for the fourteenth consecutive year. - In relation to our important function to review child deaths and family domestic violence fatalities, we: - Received 40 investigable child deaths; - o Received 9 reviewable family and domestic violence fatalities; and - o Made 14 recommendations about ways to prevent or reduce these deaths and fatalities.

-- Significant work was undertaken on 'A report on giving effect to the recommendations arising from the Ombudsman's Investigation into ways that State Government departments and authorities can prevent or reduce suicide by young people 2014'. - Significant work was undertaken on an own motion investigation into ways that State Government departments and authorities can prevent or reduce suicide by young people. - We undertook a range of work to implement our inaugural Aboriginal Action Plan. - We enhanced awareness and access to the Office for children and young people through a range of mechanisms, including continuing our visiting program to vulnerable groups of children in the child protection system. - We enhanced regional awareness and access to the Office through a visit to Kalgoorlie and Leonora in the Goldfields-Esperance Region.
+- We tabled in Parliament a major own investigation report, Preventing suicide by children and young people 2020, which included a report on giving effect to the recommendations arising from the Ombudsman's Investigation into ways that State Government departments and authorities can prevent or reduce suicide by young people 2014 and a further investigation ways that State into Government departments and authorities can prevent or reduce suicide by children and young people. - We undertook a range of work to implement our inaugural Aboriginal Action Plan. - We enhanced awareness and access to the Office for children and young people through a range of mechanisms. - We enhanced regional awareness and access to the Office through a visit to Northam and Merredin in the Wheatbelt Region, a visit to the Indian Ocean Territories, a webinar for community service organisations across the Pilbara Region, and an information stall at the Wagin Woolorama Agricultural Show.